virajpandya/sapphire/README.md

 We recommend installing a single environment with GPU support since that automatically comes with CPU support (if/when no GPUs are auto-detected by JAX).

 ## Quick example
+Note: We are working on adding Colab and non-Flatiron Binder options.
+For Flatiron Binder access, send Viraj Pandya (vgp2108@columbia.edu) your email address.

 Go to https://binder.flatironinstitute.org/, enter "vpandya" for host user and "sapphire" for project name.
 This will automatically create an environment with the required python packages, so you only need to clone/upload and follow the pip installation instructions for sapphire and its data tarball.
+Note that there is a limit of 16 CPU cores and 256GB memory which may not be enough for many sapphire applications.

-Then try running ```sapphire/demo/prior_predictive_checks.ipynb```.
-You will need to modify the paths in that ipynb and in ```sapphire/scripts/config.yaml``` to start with ```/home/jovyan/```
+Then try running ```sapphire/demo/pandya26/prior_predictive_checks.ipynb``` or any of the other notebooks to reproduce figures from Pandya+26.
+You will need to modify the paths in that ipynb and in ```sapphire/scripts/config.yaml``` to start with ```/home/jovyan/```.

 ## Documentation
 Link to GitHub Wiki or MkDocs/ReadTheDocs forthcoming